web-illinois/shared-components/ils-google-analytics/readme.md

 [Example of use](https://contrib.webtheme.illinois.edu/ils-google-analytics/example.html)

 Has one attribute:
-* data-ils-measurement: the measurement ID.
+* measurement: the measurement ID.
 You can include multiple IDs, separated by a space.

 Required code to use: